unicodeveloper/things-built/README.md

 * [Naija StateCapital](https://github.com/unicodeveloper/naija-statecapital)
 * [Vue twittershare](https://github.com/unicodeveloper/vue-twittershare)

+*Note*: There are things I have built that I can't list here due to NDA(Non-disclosure Agreements).

 I also like to write and I have published some really cool posts that you might find interesting:

 * [An Open Letter to HTTP](https://medium.com/@unicodeveloper/an-open-letter-to-http-85cec63a5c2#.33pzm8l3f)